The Brotherhood of Saint Gregory

 Richard Edward Helmer

 Richard Edward Helmer is Rector of Church of Our Saviour, Mill Valley, California, he also serves the Diocese of California and the wider church as Secretary of the Diocesan Convention, as Deputy to the 81st General Convention in 2024, and, for the past three General Conventions, as Secretary of the House of Deputies Resolutions Review Committee.
 He serves as the Brotherhood’s Web Administrator, develops the BSG Daily Office App, and assists Church Publishing with preparing and editing liturgical calendar resources.
 A classical pianist and chamber musician, Richard Edward performs and accompanies regularly in recitals around the San Francisco Bay Area.
-He and his wife and their children enjoy road trips together along the California Coast and visiting friends and family as far flung as Okayama, Japan, South Central Kansas, and Northwest Arkansas.
+He and his family enjoy road trips together along the California Coast.

 Eric Shelley